 Use a single dashboard to track and answer all social media comments and messages in no time.
 Try NapoleonCat for free:

 Try NapoleonCat free for 14 days.
 No credit card required.

 Social media gives voice to your customers

 Getting authentic customer feedback is a tricky business.
-Companies have been trying to fetch responses from surveys and feedback forms, but more often than not, satisfied customers don’t readily participate or offer feedback, making the operation biased.
+Companies have been trying to fetch responses from surveys and feedback forms, but more often than not, satisfied customers don’t readily participate or provide feedback, making the operation biased.

 On the other hand, social media allows users to voice their opinions of their own volition, entirely unsolicited.
 This makes the feedback process more authentic, which helps to improve the customer experience.

 6 social media customer service trends to watch out for in 2021